 Getting around Copper is easy as the area offers several transportation options.
 Those flying into Denver can reserve a spot on the Summit Express Airport Shuttle, which provides door-to-door transportation between the airport and Copper Mountain.

 Once settled, The Summit Stage provides free public transportation to the most popular areas, including ski areas, shopping centers and some residential areas.
 Visitors can also rent their own vehicles and carpool, which is a great way to meet locals and save on gas costs.
 Read more about getting around Copper.

 Take a Copper Mountain Ski Lesson

-Meanwhile, novice skiers 18 and older can enroll in the Ski and Ride University.
+Meanwhile, novice skiers 18 and older can enroll in Ski and Ride University.
 This school includes three ski or snowboard lessons, lift tickets, equipment rentals, and lunch on days two and three.
-Those who graduate will also receive a free Copper Mountain season pass!
-Other lesson options include private, seasonal programs for both adults and youth, and the combo four-pack.
+Those who graduate also receive a free Copper Mountain season pass.
+Other lessons include private, seasonal programs for both adults and youth, and the combo four-pack.